mui/toolpad/docs/data/toolpad/studio/how-to-guides/gcp-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/build-complete.png", "alt": "GCP deployment complete", "caption": "Deployed successfully", "indent": 1 }}

 That's it!
-The app is up and [running](https://my-app-gfqudrpoaq-uc.a.run.app/prod/pages/qrcode) in a few minutes.
+The app is up and running in a few minutes.
 Make changes, push to GitHub, and your app automatically redeploys each time.

 ## Common pitfalls

-1. GCP chooses npm as the default package manager, you might have to change it.
+1. GCP chooses npm as the default package manager, you might have to change.
 Check out [Building a Node.js application](https://cloud.google.com/docs/buildpacks/nodejs) for more.

 2. You might have to enable account permissions and APIs within the Google Cloud console.
 These are the security measures that GCP puts in place.
 For instance, this deployment required enabling a few GCP services from the Cloud Build Settings UI.